CoinAnole/markdownlabel_testapp/README.md

 ### 4. Install the MarkdownLabel Flower

-Install the `kivy_garden.markdown_label` flower in development mode from the external directory:
+Install the `kivy_garden.markdownlabel` flower in development mode from the external directory:

 ```bash
 python3 -m pip install -e external/markdownlabel